Advanced Placement English Literature and Composition

 Be conscious of characters whose origins are unusual or mysterious.
 Be able to analyze how these origins shape the character and that character’s relationships, and how the origins contribute to the meaning of the work as a whole.

-N.B. -- When reflecting on the impact of a thematic idea on the meaning of the work as a whole, to merely state that without that moment or action or character (just for example), the text wouldn’t be the same, to that one’s reader says, “well, duh.”
+N.B. -- When reflecting on the impact of a thematic idea on the meaning of the work as a whole, to merely state that without that moment or action or character (just for example), the text wouldn’t be the same, one’s reader’s response would then be, “well, duh.”

-Again, if students have any questions, they should contact Mr. Coffee at the email provided above.
+Again, if students have any questions, they should contact Mr. Coffee or Ms. Beelaert at the email provided above.